oxfordroadmapping/country-profiles-clean-up-zh_hant/central-america-n-caribbean/trinidad-and-tobago.md

 English common law; judicial review of legislative acts in the Supreme Court

 ### 憲法
-- `history`: previous 1962; latest 1976
+- `歷史`: previous 1962; latest 1976
-- `amendments`: proposed by Parliament; passage of amendments affecting constitutional provisions, such as human rights and freedoms or citizenship, requires at least two-thirds majority vote by the membership of both houses and assent of the president; passage of amendments, such as the powers and authorities of the executive, legislative, and judicial branches of government, and the procedure for amending the constitution, requires at least three-quarters majority vote by the House membership, two-thirds majority vote by the Senate membership, and assent of the president; amended many times, last in 2007
+- `修正`: proposed by Parliament; passage of amendments affecting constitutional provisions, such as human rights and freedoms or citizenship, requires at least two-thirds majority vote by the membership of both houses and assent of the president; passage of amendments, such as the powers and authorities of the executive, legislative, and judicial branches of government, and the procedure for amending the constitution, requires at least three-quarters majority vote by the House membership, two-thirds majority vote by the Senate membership, and assent of the president; amended many times, last in 2007

 ### 國際法組織參與
 has not submitted an ICJ jurisdiction declaration; accepts ICCt jurisdiction

 ### 公民身份
-- `citizenship by birth`: yes
+- `出生公民權`: yes
-- `citizenship by descent only`: yes
+- `血統公民身份`: yes
-- `dual citizenship recognized`: yes
+- `承認雙重國籍`: yes
-- `residency requirement for naturalization`: 8 years
+- `入籍的居留要求`: 8 years

 ### 選舉權
 18 years of age; universal

 ### 行政部門
-- `chief of state`: President Christine KANGALOO (since 20 March 2023)
+- `國家元首`: President Christine KANGALOO (since 20 March 2023)
-- `head of government`: Prime Minister Keith ROWLEY (since 9 September 2015)
+- `政府首腦`: Prime Minister Keith ROWLEY (since 9 September 2015)
-- `cabinet`: Cabinet appointed from among members of Parliament
+- `内閣`: Cabinet appointed from among members of Parliament
-- `elections/appointments`: president indirectly elected by an electoral college of selected Senate and House of Representatives members for a 5-year term (eligible for a second term); election last held on 20 January 2023 (next to be held by February 2028); the president usually appoints the leader of the majority party in the House of Representatives as prime minister
+- `選舉/任命`: president indirectly elected by an electoral college of selected Senate and House of Representatives members for a 5-year term (eligible for a second term); election last held on 20 January 2023 (next to be held by February 2028); the president usually appoints the leader of the majority party in the House of Representatives as prime minister
-- `election results`: *2023: *Christine KANGALOO elected president by the electoral college on 20 January 2023; electoral college vote  Christine KANGALOO (PNM) 48, Israel KHAN (UNC) 22  *2018: *Paula-Mae WEEKES (independent) elected president; ran unopposed and was elected without a vote; she was Trinidad and Tabago's first female head of state
+- `選舉結果`: *2023: *Christine KANGALOO elected president by the electoral college on 20 January 2023; electoral college vote  Christine KANGALOO (PNM) 48, Israel KHAN (UNC) 22  *2018: *Paula-Mae WEEKES (independent) elected president; ran unopposed and was elected without a vote; she was Trinidad and Tabago's first female head of state

 ### 立法部門
-- `description`: bicameral Parliament consists of:Senate (31 seats; 16 members appointed by the ruling party, 9 by the president, and 6 by the opposition party; members serve 5-year terms;)House of Representatives (42 seats; 41 members directly elected in single-seat constituencies by simple majority vote and the house speaker - usually designated from outside Parliament; members serve 5-year terms)
+- `描述`: bicameral Parliament consists of:Senate (31 seats; 16 members appointed by the ruling party, 9 by the president, and 6 by the opposition party; members serve 5-year terms;)House of Representatives (42 seats; 41 members directly elected in single-seat constituencies by simple majority vote and the house speaker - usually designated from outside Parliament; members serve 5-year terms)
-- `elections`: Senate - last appointments on 28 August 2020 (next appointments in August 2025)House of Representatives - last held on 10 August 2020 (next to be held in 2025)
+- `選舉`: Senate - last appointments on 28 August 2020 (next appointments in August 2025)House of Representatives - last held on 10 August 2020 (next to be held in 2025)
-- `election results`: Senate - percent by party - NA; seats by party - PNM 16, UNC 6, independent 9; composition - men 19, women 13, percentage women 40.6%  House of Representatives - percent by party - NA; seats by party - PNM 23, UNC 19; composition - men 30, women 12, percentage women 28.6%; total Parliament percentage women 33.8%
+- `選舉結果`: Senate - percent by party - NA; seats by party - PNM 16, UNC 6, independent 9; composition - men 19, women 13, percentage women 40.6%  House of Representatives - percent by party - NA; seats by party - PNM 23, UNC 19; composition - men 30, women 12, percentage women 28.6%; total Parliament percentage women 33.8%
 **note**:  Tobago has a unicameral House of Assembly (19 seats; 15 assemblymen directly elected by simple majority vote and 4 appointed councilors - 3 on the advice of the chief secretary and 1 on the advice of the minority leader; members serve 4-year terms)

 ### 司法部門
-- `highest court(s)`: Supreme Court of the Judicature (consists of a chief justice for both the Court of Appeal with 12 judges and the High Court with 24 judges); note - Trinidad and Tobago can file appeals beyond its Supreme Court to the Caribbean Court of Justice, with final appeal to the Judicial Committee of the Privy Council (in London)
+- `最高法院`: Supreme Court of the Judicature (consists of a chief justice for both the Court of Appeal with 12 judges and the High Court with 24 judges); note - Trinidad and Tobago can file appeals beyond its Supreme Court to the Caribbean Court of Justice, with final appeal to the Judicial Committee of the Privy Council (in London)
-- `judge selection and term of office`: Supreme Court chief justice appointed by the president after consultation with the prime minister and the parliamentary leader of the opposition; other judges appointed by the Judicial Legal Services Commission, headed by the chief justice and 5 members with judicial experience; all judges serve for life with mandatory retirement normally at age 65
+- `法官遴選和任期`: Supreme Court chief justice appointed by the president after consultation with the prime minister and the parliamentary leader of the opposition; other judges appointed by the Judicial Legal Services Commission, headed by the chief justice and 5 members with judicial experience; all judges serve for life with mandatory retirement normally at age 65
-- `subordinate courts`: Courts of Summary Criminal Jurisdiction; Petty Civil Courts; Family Court
+- `下級法院`: Courts of Summary Criminal Jurisdiction; Petty Civil Courts; Family Court

 ### 政黨
 People's National Movement or PNMUnited National Congress or UNCTobago People’s Party or Tobago